ibm-cloud-docs/databases-for-elasticsearch/learn-dashboard-overview.md

 Reference tables for the different connection types are available on the [Getting Credentials and Connection Strings](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-connection-strings) page.

 Connection strings reflect whether your deployment uses public endpoints, private endpoints or both.
 You can configure which endpoints are available on your deployment.
-For more information, see the [Service Endpoints Integration](/docs/databases-for-elasticsearch?topic=cloud-databases-service-endpoints) page.
+For more information, see the [Service Endpoints Integration](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-service-endpoints) page.

 You can manage your {{site.data.keyword.databases-for-elasticsearch}} service through the {{site.data.keyword.databases-for}} API.
 This panel provides the essential information for using the API.
-For more information about the {{site.data.keyword.databases-for}} API, see the [API reference](https://{DomainName}/apidocs/cloud-databases-api) page.
+For more information, see the [API reference](https://cloud.ibm.com/apidocs/cloud-databases-api) page.

 ## Resources
 {: #dashboard-overview-resources}